John Delavau Bryant: Works

 His principal work, published in 1859 by subscription, is an epic poem entitled The Redemption, apparently inspired by a visit to Jerusalem.
 It is founded on the Bible and Catholic tradition.

-He also published, about 1852, a controversial novel entitled Pauline Seward which had considerable vogue at the time, especially among Catholics, and ran through ten editions.
+He also published, about 1852, a controversial novel entitled Pauline Seward.
+This had considerable vogue at the time, especially among Catholics, and ran through ten editions.
 In 1855, he published The Immaculate Conception of the Blessed Virgin Mary, Mother of God, an exposition of the dogma recently promulgated.